CAPTURE

 Overview

 The capture operation allows you to persist the data set from the pipeline into a change log.
-Change logs can be created with a full data set or a differential data set from a previous pipeline execution.
+Change logs can be created with either a full or differential data set from a previous pipeline execution.
 Write pipelines then play or replay change logs.

 Change logs contain two data streams: an upsert and an optional delete stream.
 When an initialization on the source data is performed, or if synthetic change capture is not engaged, the upsert stream contains inserted records only.